This page provides information on all things related to loans, including what DLR requires before loan repayment can begin on an award.

 - Detail Loan Information for all individual loans (This includes loans with zero balances.)

 These reports must be submitted in PDF or printouts format of the page as it appears.
 The data download/text document will not suffice.
-NSLDS reports are only required for Federal loans (Consolidation, Stafford, or Perkins).
-NSLDS reports will not be accepted as a substitute for promissory notes or account statements.
+FSA reports are only required for Federal loans (Consolidation, Stafford, or Perkins).
+FSA reports will not be accepted as a substitute for promissory notes or account statements.

 When requesting loan documentation, applicants should have loan documentation sent directly to their address.
 Do not request documents be sent directly to DLR.